MetalHead1986/MyDocs/Creating textual content.md

 - *Interview subject-matter experts*.
 For a successful interview, define a proper person, prepare your questions, take notes, or ask if you can record the meeting.
 If you need clarification, ask immediately.
 Right after the meeting, open and review your notes.
 If you missed something, gather your questions and send them via email or set up a follow-up interview until you run out of things to ask.
 The downside is that it may be problematic to set up a meeting—experts are usually busy with their work.

-    >:bulb: **Tip:** Always ask all the questions that you have, no matter how simple or silly they may seem to you—it's better to clarify everything in advance than correct it on the go or miss an important piece of information..
+    >:bulb: Always ask all the questions that you have, no matter how simple or silly they may seem to you—it's better to clarify everything in advance than correct it on the go or miss an important piece of information..
 - *Read product and feature descriptions*.
 You can gather the required information from developer notes, process descriptions, business requirements, and other related documentation such as product requirements, user stories, JIRA issues, and runbooks.
 The disadvantage is that usually you need to read many (and sometimes lengthy) texts to find the required information.
 And sometimes you still may need advice as to what to include and what to omit.
 - *Participate in daily meet-ups and team syncs*.